Is your baby or toddler waking really frequently at night?

 Regardless of what the wakefulness looks like, if low sleep pressure is the culprit, the good news is that it is usually possible to improve the nights, without any form of sleep training.

-It’s what I help parents with every day in my 5 Day Baby Sleep Mini-Course and my unique, flagship program – Baby Sleep Revolution™.
+It’s what I help parents with every day in my Baby Sleep Revolution™ program.

-So if you’re struggling with frequent night waking, and you’ve ruled out the other likely causes, definitely have a look at both options!
+So if you’re struggling with frequent night waking, and you’ve ruled out the other likely causes, definitely have a look!

 [1] Kahn, A., Rebuffat, E., Blum, D., Casimir, G., Duchateau, J., Mozin, M. J., & Jost, R. (1987).
 Difficulty in initiating and maintaining sleep associated with cow’s milk allergy in infants.
 Sleep, 10(2), 116–121. https://doi.org/10.1093/sleep/10.2.116